Tensor Network Methods for Extracting CFT Data from Fixed-Point Tensors and Defect Coarse Graining: Background

 \subsection{Coarse Graining using HOTRG, GILT and MCF}

 Here, we integrate GILT and MCF into the HOTRG steps,

 In the above, at each coarse-graining layer, $w$, $w^\dagger$ are the isometry tensors from HOTRG, and $g_{12}$, $g_{13}$, $g_{22}$, and $g_{23}$ are the entanglement truncation matrices from GILT.
-They filter out certain local correlations which cannot be removed by $w$ and $w^\dagger$.
+They filter out certain local correlations that cannot be removed by $w$ and $w^\dagger$.
 Moreover, $h_0$ and $h_2$ are the gauge-fixing matrices, determined by MCF, and the residual $U(\chi)^{\otimes m}$ gauge redundancy is fixed by the sign-fixing procedure in Ref.~\cite{lyu2021lTRG}.

 \textbf{Adapting GILT to HOTRG}.
 In GILT, one has to repeat the process on all the possible plaquette-leg combinations to remove all the local entanglements.
-In practice, as suggested by~\cite{lyu2021lTRG}, it is sufficient only to apply GILT on the following plaquette-legs:
+In practice, as suggested in~\cite{lyu2021lTRG}, it is sufficient only to apply GILT on the following plaquette-legs:

-The tensor in the gray shade is to be coarse-grained, with circle-shaped GILT tensors being splitted using the SVD.
+The tensor in the gray shade is to be coarse-grained, with circle-shaped GILT tensors being split using the SVD.
 We only truncate half of the CDL loops across the legs to be coarse-grained.